Table of Contents

 *This post may contain affiliate links.
 As an Amazon Associate we earn from qualifying purchases.

-Cool party themes can turn your party from “just dinner” into a creative, expressive, and memorable evening.
+Cool party themes can turn your party from a mundane dinner into a creative, expressive, and memorable evening.
 A theme party works best when the guests can display their talents and give themselves over to their creativity.
-Even days before the event is scheduled, they'll begin hunting for costume and accessory components to match the theme.
+Even days before the event is scheduled, they’ll begin hunting for costume and accessory components to match the theme.
 The excitement has already started.

 For the most part, the number and cost of the decorations will depend only on how elaborate you want to carry the theme.
 For example, a bunch of ripped up old clothes and some horror makeup is all you need for a zombie party.
 However, if you want to elaborately decorate your location with make-believe dismembered limbs and have the food looks like brains and eyeballs, you may need to invest a bit more time and money.

 15 Cool Party Themes for Kids and Adults

 To help you get started here are some cool party themes to jazz up that birthday party, holiday party, office get-together, or just to gather a group of friends over for a fun Saturday night.
 Most party centers, and in some cases thrift stores, will have plenty of decoration appropriate to your cool party themes.

 Cool party themes involving decades generally go over well because everyone probably has an idea of how to act and how to dress.
 If you choose the 1950s, turn back the clock to a time of drive-ins, rock and roll, poodle skirts, leather jackets, and greasy hair.
 The 1960s party usually involves tye-dye, sandals, headbands, and love beads.
 If your gathering is 1970s themed, you can go with disco or classic rock and plan the dress code to fit.
 Mood rings make excellent party favors for either type.
 If you opt for the 1980s, padded shoulders and leg warmers rule.